JayabrataBasu/HarvestForGood/frontend/src/documentation/pages-overview.md

 3. Ensure backend API returns proper data structure
 4. Check for type mismatches in date/year fields
 5. Verify keyword and methodology field mappings
-6. **CRITICAL**: Ensure PaperGrid.tsx is NOT doing client-side filtering on already server-filtered results
+6. **RESOLVED**: Client-side filtering in PaperGrid removed to prevent double filtering
    - The API handles all filtering server-side and returns filtered results
-   - Client-side filtering in PaperGrid can cause double filtering, resulting in empty results
+   - PaperGrid now displays papers exactly as received from API
-   - PaperGrid should display papers as-is from the API response
+   - No additional client-side filtering is performed
 7. Check console logs for "Applying filters" and "API Response" to see filter flow
 8. Verify that filter parameters match exactly between frontend requests and backend expectations
    - Keywords should match case sensitivity